 Klarchek Information Commons

 Collaborating with German based Transsolar KlimaEngineering, SCB’s design integrates a modern architectural vision with existing Art Deco buildings to create a space maximizing comfort while reducing energy consumption by 52%.
-The concept of a transparent, open link between the university’s past and its future is described by glass walls enclosed between limestone “bookends” using materials, scale, and details similar to those of the existing historic buildings.
+The concept of a transparent, open link between the university’s past and future is achieved with glass walls enclosed between limestone “bookends” using materials, scale, and details similar to those of the existing historic buildings.
 Matching the Information Commons’ inventive library program is an equally innovative approach to mechanical and structural systems, utilizing passive computer-controlled technologies to attain energy efficiency.